 Isabelle Kenyon – 64 High-Flying Women takes 13 minutes and 40 slides to tell us about every one of the 64 women who’ve flown into space.

-Katrina Porteous – Field is an astonishing marriage of poetry, music, science and space photographs that explores the e strange quantum worlds created at the Big Bang.
+Katrina Porteous – Field is an astonishing marriage of poetry, music, science and space photographs that explores the strange quantum worlds created at the Big Bang.

 Hannah Lasagne – Escape Velocity is about Star Trek, the first moon landing and being stuck on Earth.
-Hannah years for her own escape velocity when the most complex technology she owns is an Etch-A-Sketch.
+Hannah yearns for her own escape velocity when the most complex technology she owns is an Etch-A-Sketch.

 Lisa Louise Lovebucket – If We Knew Why, We Wouldn’t Be Doing It Is a poetic story about a pilgrimage to reset the universe.
 Lisa had no idea the journey would involve wizards, time dancers, false teeth, sperm hats, and sending an interpretive dance into space.